 The first half of 2012 brought Caroline many gains.
 Continuing with Camel milk and adding supplements such as carnosine and seriphos greatly increased her calmness and attention.

 However, it was treating Thyroid in the beginning of the summer that brought us some of the most remarkable, directly related improvements we've seen.

 She is much more present, in the moment and has wonderful referencing (seeking people's approval before she acts).
 She has also needed far less adrenal cortex extract - because being hypothyroid is hard on the adrenals.
 We are still working on finding the optimal dosage.

 Like so many things, we really wish we had looked into thyroid sooner.
 It's estimated that 80% of children with autism have thyroid issues, so we recommend that everyone consider it for their own children.

 The end of 2012 and into 2013 we added and removed several supplements.
 Get Smart brought many gains, we continued to treat parasites, and we removed many antioxidants and all probiotics which helped with the few remaining PANDAS symptoms.
-We've learned that she sometimes improves when we remove supplements that once clearly helped - DMG is a perfect example.
-So it's critical to continue to test whether your child continues to need supplements and whether the doses should be adjusted.
+We've learned that she sometimes improves when we remove supplements that once clearly helped, so it's critical to continue to test whether your child continues to need supplements and whether the doses should be adjusted.

 ................................................................................................................
 To date, Caroline's most remarkable gains have come from treating yeast, methyl b-12 injections, the specific carbohydrate diet, hyperbaric oxygen treatments, chelation (we are at round 71), camel milk and treating thyroid.